-The southernmost province of Oman is a world away from the industrious north and is separated geographically by an interminable gravel desert.
-Edged by the sand dunes of the Empty Quarter to the north and an escarpment encircling the main city of Salalah in the south, this region is a fascinating place to visit, particularly during or just after the khareef (mid-June to late August season of mists and light rains transform the hillsides from desert brown to luscious green.
+The southernmost governorate of Oman is a world away from the industrious north and separated geographically by an interminable gravel desert.
+Edged by the sand dunes of the Empty Quarter to the north and an escarpment encircling the main city of Salalah in the south, this region is a fascinating place to visit, particularly during or just after the khareef (rainy season) when mists and light rains transform the hillsides from desert brown to luscious green.

-If you are travelling during the khareef and can put up with the unremittingly tedious journey from Muscat or Nizwa, it is worth going overland to Salalah across the largely featureless Al-Wusta Region and returning by plane.
-This is the best way to sense the full spectacle of the khareef across the top of the jebel; after eight hours of gravel plains, Dhofar seems like a minor miracle.
+If travelling between July to September, try going overland to Salalah and returning by plane.
+This is the best way to sense the full spectacle of the khareef across the top of the escarpment; after eight hours of gravel plains, Dhofar seems like a minor miracle.
 With lots of historical interest – from the city of Ubar in Shisr to Al Baleed Archaeological Park in Salalah – Dhofar is a must on most itineraries of Oman.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Dhofar.

 Well-labelled and atmospherically lit at night, the ancient ruins of Al Baleed belong to the 12th-century trading port of Zafar.
 Frankincense was shipped from here to India in exchange for spices.
 Little is known about the port’s demise, but the excellent on-site Museum of the Frankincense Land charts the area’s settlement since 2000 BC and illustrates the nation's maritime strength, including its recent renaissance.
 The site includes several kilometres of landscaped paths and the adjoining reed beds make for good birdwatching.
 An electric vehicle (500 baisa per person) takes visitors on a 20-minute lap of the extensive grounds.
 There's also a handicrafts shop and cafe on site.